rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 ![Bootstrap Screenshot](/docs/images/Screenshot_worker.png)

-You must start the installation process for the bootstrap and the three master nodes.
-Regarding the workers, sucessfull deployments were achieved with only two.
+> You **must** start the installation process for the bootstrap and the `three master nodes`.
+Regarding the workers, successful deployments were achieved with only two workers.

 > Important: the only important step now is to wait to approve certificates from the workers.

 # What to do during the installation?

-OpenShift has many moving parts, and it is normal to see a lot of warnings and erros.
+OpenShift has many moving parts, and it is normal to see a lot of warnings and errors.
 Be patient!

 The bastion host was configured with all the necessary tools.
 This is what you can do: